Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A radioactive vox area that randomly mutates souls, for better or worse.
 * A challenge with falling boxes with MoveDownBot
+* Feral chase area that ticks every half second if 2 creatures are on the screen at once.

 **Lore & Writing**